illogical/voice2text-docker/README.md

-# Docker Deployment Instructions for Whisper Voice-to-Text Server
+# Whisper Voice-to-Text Server Deployment via Docker

 This guide explains how to deploy your Whisper voice-to-text server using Docker, making it accessible from any device on your local network.